 Asset accounts are normal bank accounts.
 They hold your own money.
 Your bank account is an asset account.
 Your savings account is an asset account.
 They would be called "Savings account" or "Checking account".
 These accounts can be created with an initial (negative) balance, which is useful since you won't be entering your entire financial history.

-Asset accounts come in three flavours:
+Asset accounts come in a few flavours:

 This is the default kind of asset account.